ChathurikaDissanayaka/e16-4yp-ABM-for-Micro-Mobility-in-Sri-Lankan-Cities/README.md

 ___
-# Agent based Model for Micro-Mobility in Sri Lankan Cities
+# Agent Based Model for Micro-Mobility in Sri Lankan Cities
 ___
 ## Aim :
 To explore an Agent-Based Model for micro-mobility in Sri Lankan cities with different